 Pine is light in color with a prominent grain and has knots that are usually much darker than the rest of the wood.
 Many woodworkers, especially amateurs, favor pine because it is easier to work with than hardwoods.
 Pine has many virtues as a furniture wood.
-It is less expensive than many other wood pieces, especially if you buy it unfinished, which makes it a very popular choice.
-It can be painted, stained or covered with a clear coat of varnish.
+It is less expensive than many other wood pieces, especially if you buy it unfinished.
+It can be painted, stained, or covered with a clear coat of varnish.
 The wood’s noticeable grain and knots give each piece a unique look.
-Pine furniture blends well with other woods, allowing the buyer to mix and match pieces.
-Pine furniture adds coziness to a room, and the wood is ideal for rustic or English Country decor.
-Pine’s coloring keeps bookshelves, armoires, dressers and beds from appearing heavy and stuffy.
+In home décor, pine furniture blends well with other woods, allowing the buyer to mix and match pieces.
+Pine furniture adds coziness to a room, and the wood is ideal for rustic or English Country décor.
+Pine’s light coloring keeps bookshelves, armoires, dressers, and beds from appearing heavy and stuffy.
 Unfinished pine furniture allows great flexibility in a child’s room, since it can be personalized by painting or stenciling, and can be refinished and repainted as the child's taste changes.

 What to Look For

 The quality of pine furniture can vary widely.
 Although pine is softer and more pliable than most hardwoods, many pieces will still last for decades if they are well constructed.
-Knots should be expected and can be attractive in a piece of furniture, but watch out for knots that create a hole in the furniture.
-Too many knots can weaken the piece.
+Knots should be expected and can be attractive in a piece of pine furniture, but watch out for knots that create holes—too many knots can weaken the piece.
 Although pine is a sturdy wood, it can easily be dented and scratched.
 Like all woods, pine will warp when exposed to constant humidity or moisture.
-Well-crafted pine will be smooth, with vertical walls that are plumb and free of bowing.
-The fasteners on the drawer should create a snug fit between the front and rest of the drawer.
-Drawers should pull out smoothly and maintain their shape when twisted.
+Well-crafted pine furniture will be smooth, with vertical walls that are plumb and free of bowing.
+The fasteners on the drawers should fit snugly, creating a tight fit between the drawer fronts and the drawer boxes.
+Drawers should pull out smoothly and resist twisting.

 Getting a Good Price